Making events accessible for everyone

 In planning your event, you should consider the following:

-- What’s the plan in the event of the fire alarm going off?
-How will you let deaf participants know what is happening?
+What’s the plan in the event of the fire alarm going off?
+How will you let people with additional needs know what is happening?
 Have you carried out a risk assessment?

-- Are you and your photographer or filmmaker aware of the issues regarding the creation and use of images of disabled people?
+Are you and your photographer or filmmaker aware of the issues regarding the creation and use of images of people with disabilities?

 Short guide to Accessible Marketing for your event